SCOPE OF THIS CHAPTER

 7.1 Placement Request, Identification and Approval

-The terms and conditions of the placement must be approved by the Designated Manager (Secure Accommodation) and included in the contract with the provider in relation to the placement.
+The terms and conditions of the placement must be approved by the Director of Children's Services and included in the contract with the provider in relation to the placement.

 If a placement is offered, the home is likely to need written confirmation of an undertaking to pay the stated fee and, where relevant, written confirmation of authorisation for a 72 hours placement, together with copies of the Interim Care or full Care Order and the DfE 'Certificate' for Children under 13 years.
 A copy of the Secure Order (when such an application has been made) will also be required in all cases.